shriphani/pegasus/README.md

 # pegasus

-A high-performance, multithreaded, crawler.
+Pegasus is a high-performance, multithreaded, crawler.

-Parallelism is done with core.async.
+Parallelism is achieved using `core.async`.

-Data structures are backed to disk with MapDB.

-Warning: WIP.
+You can use simple functions to modify your crawler.

 ## Usage